Changissnz/why_western_minimalism/README.md

-it is rare to find anyone that has the time of effort as well as the genuine passion to challenge these defenses, based on collective notions of the norm and of adhering to the chain, without eventually learning lessons on what makes a good subject rather than a good slave; slaves labor past their point of comfort, past the point where their mind is an accurate receptor of stimuli and and where the mind directs the body (when there is evidence every now and then of fluctuations of the heart moving the body and the body swaying the mind into a tail rather than a head).
+it is rare to find anyone that has the time of effort as well as the genuine passion to challenge these defenses, based on collective notions of the norm and of adhering to the chain, without eventually learning lessons on what makes a good subject rather than a good slave; slaves labor past their point of comfort, past the point where their mind is an accurate receptor of stimuli and and where their minds direct their bodies (when there is evidence every now and then of fluctuations of the heart moving the body and the body swaying the mind into a tail rather than a head).